pelleum/pelleum-api/README.md

 ## Setup virtual environment
 - Run `python3 -m pip install --user --upgrade pip`
 - Run `python3 -m pip install --user virtualenv`
-- Run `python3 -m venv .venv`
+- Run `python3 -m venv env`
-- Activate virtual environment with `source .venv/bin/activate`
+- Activate virtual environment with `source env/bin/activate`
 - Install packages with `python3 -m pip install -r requirements.txt`

-## Run docker container
+## Run API
-- Install docker
+- Install Docker
-- Set environment variables in .env file (get from senior engineer)
+- Set environment variables in `.env` file in the project's root directory (get from senior engineer)
-- Run `docker-compose up -d db`
+- Run `docker-compose up -d db` (this spins up a local PostgreSQL database for the API to utilize)
-- Run `make run`
+- Run `make run` (this runs server locally)
-- Can stop docker container by running `docker stop <CONTAINER ID>`, CONTAINER_ID can be found by running `docker ps`
+- Can stop docker container by running `docker stop <CONTAINER ID>`; the `CONTAINER_ID` can be found by running `docker ps`

-## Test API calls
+## Test API Calls
 - Can use Postman to test calls (Can get Postman collection from senior engineer)
 - Can also test calls via [API Docs](http://0.0.0.0:8000/docs)

-## Deploy docker container
+## Push Image to Docker Hub
-- Run `docker login`, get credentials from bitwarden
+- Run `docker login`, get credentials from Bitwarden
-- Run `docker build -t pelleum/pelleum-api .` to build docker container
+- Run `docker build -t pelleum/pelleum-api .` to build the docker image
-- Run `docker push pelleum/pelleum-api` to push to docker hub
+- Run `docker push pelleum/pelleum-api` to push the image to Docker Hub
-- Verify container is deployed in docker hub
+- Verify that the image has been updated in Docker Hub

 ## Deploy cluster in AWS
 - Update pelleum-api service in AWS console
-- Make sure to use latest version and check Force new deployment box
+- Make sure to use latest version and check the "Force new deployment" box
 - Verify by viewing logs in CloudWatch